jaideng123/jaideng123.github.io/_posts/blogposts/2023-04-30-UnityToUnreal.md

 Unreal vs. Unity: Actors & Components, Inheritance & Composition:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/iQ3c-lrHO7o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 This will give a good overview of the game object model unreal uses.
-It's similar to Unity's but different in subtle ways like the fact that actors have no heirarchy with other actors or the fact that
+It's similar to Unity's but different in subtle ways like the fact that actors have no hierarchy with other actors and instead each actor has it's own hierarchy of components.

 ## Using the Editor:
 Check out Unreal's documentation: